tom-mi/iBrew/README.md

-  Response Message 0e: List of wireless networks ───────────────────────────────────────────────────────────────────────── In response to command message: [Scan for wireless networks]
+  Response Message 0e: Wireless networks list ───────────────────────────────────────────────────────────────────────── In response to command message: [Scan for wireless networks]